Bouba/kiki effect: Languages with little observed effect

 A major 2021 study showed that certain languages, namely Mandarin Chinese, Turkish, Romanian, and Albanian, on average showed lower-than-50% matches for both associating bouba with roundedness and kiki with jaggedness.
 However, the authors consider their analysis conservative and not clear enough to confirm if these four definitively lacked the bouba-kiki phenomenon.
 For example, the phonetic structures of these languages or their participants' cultural associations with sound and shape could have led to the weaker correlations observed.
-Further research is being conducted to further verify the correlation between low-effect languages and the bouba-kiki phenomenon.

 Neuroscience

 In 2019, Nathan Peiffer-Smadja and Laurent Cohen published the first study using fMRI to explore the bouba–kiki effect.
 They found that prefrontal activation is stronger to mismatching (bouba with spiky shape) than to matching (bouba with round shape) stimuli.
 A subsequent study by Kelly McCormick and colleagues reported a similar pattern of greater activation for mismatched word-shape stimuli, but with most activity in parietal regions including the intraparietal sulcus and supramarginal gyrus, regions known to play a role in sensory association and perceptual-motor processing.
 Peiffer-Smadja and Cohen also found that sound-shape matching also influences activations in the auditory and visual cortices, suggesting an effect of matching at an early stage in sensory processing.